lyyhou/3ncryptboi/README.md

 Hi! im a Student living in oregon.
-I sometimes will post some random stuff im working on
+I sometimes will post some random stuff im working on!

 <!--
 **3ncryptboi/3ncryptboi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.